romkatv/powerlevel10k/README.md

 ### <a name='recommended-meslo-nerd-font-patched-for-powerlevel10k'></a>Meslo Nerd Font patched for Powerlevel10k

-Gorgeous monospace font designed by Jim Lyles for Apple, customized by André Berg, patched by Ryan L McIntyre of Nerd Fonts, and hand-edited in FontForge by yours trully.
+Gorgeous monospace font designed by Jim Lyles for Apple, customized by André Berg, patched by Ryan L McIntyre of Nerd Fonts, and hand-edited in FontForge by yours truly.
 Contains all glyphs and symbols that Powerlevel10k may need.
 Battle-tested in dozens of different terminals on all major operating systems.